In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

-To bound $\EE \left [u_n^2(t,x)\right] $ we need to compute some very complicate integrals with both space variables $dx$ and time variables $dt$.
-To estimate the integral with respect to $dx$, we use the Fourier transforms to compute the corresponding integral with respect to $d\xi$.
-In order to obtain the necessary and sufficient condition, we need the sharp bounds of these integrals.
-It turns out that the bound on the evaluation of $d\xi$ obtained in previous works is not sharp when $H_k>3/4$.
-We improve these bounds in the case $H_k>3/4$ so that we have now the matching upper and lower bound, which is critical for the necessary and sufficient condition.
-This is done in Section \ref{s.spatial} after some preparations in Section \ref{s.pre}.
+After some preparations in Section \ref{s.pre}, we aim to bound $\EE\left [u_n(t,x)^2\right]$ which amounts to compute {some complicated multiple integrals} with both space and time variables.
+In Section \ref{s.spatial}, we use the Fourier transforms to compute the spatial integral and then reduce the calculation of $\EE\left [u_n(t,x)^2\right]$ to multiple integrals on the simplex on time variables.
+We deal with the latter one carefully to obtain the necessary and sufficient condition so that $\EE \left [u_n(t,x)^2\right]<\infty$ in Section \ref{s.proof}.
+Section \ref{Sec5.Conv} focuses on the solvability of \eqref{PAM} in dimension one, {the well-accepted condition $H+H_0>\frac 34$ is improved to $H+2H_0>\frac 54$}, which is shown to be necessary and sufficient in some regions as we discussed earlier.

-After obtaining the sharp bounds for the integration with respect to $d\xi$, we reduce the computation $\EE \left [u_n^2(t,x)\right] $ to some multiple integrals with respect to time $t$.
-To estimate these multiple integrals, researchers use the Hardy-Littlewood-Sobolev inequality (see \cite{HN09, HNS} and references therein).
-It is also believed that this inequality is sharp for this problem and hence \eqref{e.sufficient} is also necessary.
-However, contrary to the common belief, we shall show that \eqref{e.sufficient} is not necessary and our results implicate that \eqref{e.necessary} may be sufficient.